CAPC Guidelines:

 Public Health Considerations

 • Humans are incidental hosts, becoming infected through ingestion of infective larvae in mollusks or paratenic hosts.
-Infections result in eosinophilic meningitis.
+Infections result in eosinophilic meningitis and infections can be severe.

 Selected References